-Linearizing the problem is the first step in mapping the lattice Boltzmann method to a quantumsuitable form.
-This struggle with nonlinear terms is due to the linear framework on which quantum computing is defined.
-The Carleman and Koopman-von Neumann embeddings have been used to linearize equations for quantum computing [47].
-The Carleman method embeds the variables of nonlinear equations directly into a quantum state.
-This approach is advantageous over the Koopman- von Neumann method, which instead embeds the variables through orthogonal polynomials.
-Itani and Succi [48] demonstrated a Carleman linearization for the collision term and later extended the work to demonstrate unitary evolution for both the collision and streaming operators [10].
-These approaches were extended in later work [46, 49].
+On the other side, the Carleman and Koopman-von Neumann embeddings have been used extensively to linearize equations for quantum computing [50, 51].
+The Carleman linearization method embeds the variables of nonlinear equations directly into a quantum state up to certain truncation level.
+This approach is advantageous over the Koopman linearization, which instead embeds the variables through orthogonal polynomials.
+Itani and Succi [52] demonstrated a Carleman linearization for the collision term and later extended the work to demonstrate unitary evolution for both the collision and streaming operators [10].
+Subsequently, Sanavio and Succi [53] introduced a QLBM algorithm that simulated Kolmogorov-like flows using the Carleman linearization method.
+They demonstrated that their implementation of the single-time-step operator would have a fixed circuit depth.